Data Protection according to GDPR

 V. Website provision and log file creation

-Each time our website is accessed, our system automatically collects data and information from the computer system of the accessing computer.
+1. Description and scope of data processing Each time our website is accessed, our system automatically collects data and information from the computer system of the accessing computer.

 The following data is collected: